AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Instructions.md

 ### pop

 ### lea
-Loads the memory address of a variable, creating a point out of it.
+Loads the memory address of a variable, creating a pointer out of it.

 Reference: [_What's the Purpose of the LEA Instruction?_](https://stackoverflow.com/questions/1658294/whats-the-purpose-of-the-lea-instruction) <br />